vbfox/blog/_posts/2009-09-06-Things-to-do-after-formating-a-Sheevaplug.markdown

 ---
 layout: post
 title: "Things to do after formating a Sheevaplug"
 date:  2009-09-06 16:28
-tags:   Debian Linux ShevaPlug Ubuntu
+tags: Debian, Linux, ShevaPlug, Ubuntu
 ---
 Once a SheevaPlug is formated with sheevaplug-installer the minimum to do is :